How to Achieve Full IT Visibility Across the Enterprise after an IT Outage

 Gathering Robust Performance Data

 The first step to complete IT visibility is to collect data on how everything in your IT environment is performing.
 It’s generally best to eliminate solutions that provide fragmented data and instead invest in one holistic solution.
-This ensures that you have a full view of everything that happens in your organization.
+This ensures that you have a full view of everything that happens in your organization — and a widespread outage’s impact on your IT estate, such as that experienced after the compromised CrowdStrike software update last week.

-An ideal IT visibility solution should have multiple levels of insight into the IT environment, including a high-level health score the illustrates the average quality of the user experience as well as more granular data on specific devices, applications, and other endpoints.
+An ideal IT visibility solution should have multiple levels of insight into the IT environment, including a high-level health score the provides granular data on specific devices, applications, and other endpoints, as well as illustrates the average quality of the user experience.

 Having this breadth of data — broad overviews, insight into specific categories of users or technology, and visibility into individual devices — means your IT team will always have the information necessary to take action to improve the user experience.